MichaelBelousov/MichaelBelousov.github.io/README.md

 #### Michael Belousov's Website

 This is Mike's website.
-The only technical "goals" here are:
-- SPA style custom routing
-- client-side logic, git hooks write records that the client uses to find blogs
+It's a gatsby site that I generate around itself.
+The actual source for the site is in the `src` directory, which has another `src` subdirectory for the TypeScript+React source of the pages.